emrgnt-cmplxty/automata/automata_docs/docs/core/symbol/search/symbol_rank.rst

    from automata_docs.core.symbol.search.rank import SymbolRank from automata_docs.core.symbol.search.rank import SymbolRankConfig

-   # Create a directed graph
+   # Define a directed graph G (nodes and edges should be added in practice)
    G = nx.DiGraph()
-   G.add_edge(1, 2)
-   G.add_edge(2, 3)
-   G.add_edge(3, 1)

-   # Create a SymbolRankConfig object
+   # Create a SymbolRankConfig
    config = SymbolRankConfig()

-   # Initialize the SymbolRank object with the graph and configuration
+   # Instantiate a SymbolRank object
-   pagerank = SymbolRank(G, config)
+   pagerank = SymbolRank(G, config=config)

-   # Calculate the ranks of nodes in the graph
+   # Calculate SymbolRanks
    ranks = pagerank.get_ranks()

-   # Display the computed ranks
-   print(ranks)

 Limitations
 -----------

-The main limitation of ``SymbolRank`` is that it relies on the NetworkX library for graph operations, which may have certain performance constraints.
-Moreover, setting up the graph and configuring the ``SymbolRank`` object requires some understanding of the underlying algorithms and representation of symbols.
+The primary limitation of ``SymbolRank`` is its reliance on the PageRank algorithm, which has some known shortcomings, such as high computation costs for large graphs and sensitivity to graph structure.
+Additionally, ``SymbolRank`` assumes a specific graph representation using the NetworkX library, limiting its applicability to other graph representations.

 Follow-up Questions:
 --------------------

--  Is there any specific guidance on how to prepare the input graph for optimal results?
--  Are there any performance metrics or benchmarks available for this implementation?
+-  Are there alternative ranking algorithms that can be used in addition to PageRank for ranking symbols in a graph?
+-  Can ``SymbolRank`` be extended to support other graph representations beyond NetworkX?